How to avoid bending your ring and how to fix it

 Daytona Beach, FL 32114

-With all our hearts WE THANK YOU for supporting our family-owned jewelry store Masterpiece Jewelers for over 27 years.
+With all our hearts WE THANK YOU for supporting our Daytona, Beach family-owned jewelry store for over 28 years.
 We love you!

 apply for our financing and you may be eligible for up to 12 months no interest